microsoft/maro/docs/source/maro_cli/dashboard.rst

 Open URL http://localhost:50303 in your browser.

-Input user: admin and password: admin, skip the password change page if you wish to.
+Use default user: 'admin' and password: 'admin' to login.

 Then Grafana will navigate to the 'Home' dashboard, tap 'Home' in the up-left corner and select the 'Hello World' option.